Frederic Archer: New York and Pittsburgh

+In 1880 he moved to the United States, becoming organist of Plymouth Church in Brooklyn, New York, and a year later at the Episcopal Church of the Incarnation in Manhattan.
 Archer was later appointed conductor of the Boston, Massachusetts Oratorio Society, director of Carnegie Music Hall in Pittsburgh, Pennsylvania, and in 1899 organist of the Church of the Ascension in Pittsburgh.
-In 1896, he established the Pittsburgh Symphony Orchestra.
-In 1885, he founded The Keynote, which for a time he edited, and also published several books and numerous organ compositions.
+He gave many organ recitals across America, including over 220 at Carnegie Hall.
+In 1896, he established the Pittsburgh Symphony Orchestra, which he conducted for two years before passing the baton on to Victor Herbert.